10 Best CrossFit Accessories Fully Tested & Reviewed

 - Pricier than other foam rollers out there

 Made of sturdy cotton, even if they get sweaty, you can toss them in the washing machine.
-Durable stitching won’t come apart either.
+The durable stitching won’t come apart either.
 Reviewers were impressed with how durable the straps were but also appreciated the soft material they were made of.

 A budget price tag makes these at least worth a try.
 Looking to set new PRs?
 It might be worth trying these to see if a better grip could help you improve.
 Users loved the low price they paid for the straps.